AdobeDocs/analytics.en/help/components/c-marketing-channels/mchannel-best-practices.md

 If you disable these channels and remove their marketing channel processing rules, the results differ slightly from the classification approach.
 The value `None` represents visits that did not match any marketing channel processing rules.
 Differences can appear when a visit matching no channel follows a visit that matches a channel.

-You can still utilize custom attribution models to apply various lookback windows and attribution models in either case.
+You can still use custom attribution models to apply lookback windows and attribution models in either case.

 ## Best Practice #3: Enable Override Last-Touch Channel for all channels